secluso/secluso/README.md

 ## (Current) key limitations

-* The app can pair with one camera only.
 * The camera hub supports one camera only.
+To use more cameras, separate hubs need to be used (one per camera).
 * The camera hub pairs with one app instance only.
 * Performance may become a bottleneck for high camera resolutions and frame rates.